 The University will make reasonable efforts to accommodate individuals with disabilities, as long as the accommodations do not present an undue hardship on the operation of the specific department or the University at large.
-An Employee Relations representative will work with the employee requesting an accommodation on an interactive basis during the accommodation request review and determination process.
 For additional information on ADA, contact the Human Resources Office.